Two Roses Ultra

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Two Roses Ultra is an ultramarathon based at Wadsworth Community Centre, Old Town, Hebden Bridge.
-It offers three distance options:
+Two Roses Ultra is an ultramarathon based at Wadsworth Community Centre in Old Town, Hebden Bridge.
+The event offers three route options: two separate 50 km loops and a combined figure-of-eight 100 km that links both loops.

 100 km